Dishant-sr/Dishant-sr/README.md

 ## About me

-- 🔭 currently building skills in java, web development, and writing.
+- 🔭 currently building skills in java, Data Science, Python and writing.
-- 🌱 Learning and growing in **C programming** for a strong foundation.
+- 🌱 Learning and growing in **Python** for a strong foundation in Data Science.
 - 💡 Interested in stock trading, problem-solving, and contributing to open source projects.
 - 🎨 Crafting personalized projects that reflect innovation and creativity.
 - 📚 When I'm not coding, you'll find me exploring worlds through books.